auser/beehive/lib/erlang/README.markdown

 TODO
 ===
-  * Consider double-storage in router_srv with dynos and backends
   * Add ets/mnesia storage to the front-end servers
   * Add more than just http servers (abstract the proxying protocols)
-  * Consider speed increases that could occur with multiple tables, rather than just 1